henrym105/personal_projects/NFL schedule/README.md

 - There are 18 weeks
     - each team has 1 bye week (must be from week 4 to 14)
 - Each team plays 17 games
-    - 6 games are within their division --> play the other 3 teams twice: 1 home, 1 away against each opponent
+    - 6 games are within their division --> each play the other 3 teams twice: 1 home, 1 away
     - 4 games are against teams from a different division in the same conference (2 home, 2 away)
     - 4 games are against teams from a division in the other coference (2 home, 2 away)
     - 2 games against the rermaining teams in its own conference, based on division ranking from the previous season.